 Teen Challenge is a nonprofit that offers addiction treatment for teens and adults at a nominal cost.
 The facility’s cost differs from location to location, so check your local program to determine the cost of rehab through Teen Challenge.

 Ultimately, paying for an addiction treatment program is entirely possible.
 Once you’re ready for treatment, it is just a matter of gathering information and determining the best way to finance your life-changing road to recovery.
-Contact a treatment provider to talk to about how to pay for rehab.
+Contact a treatment provider to discuss available rehab options.